 - Section 16.417(2), Wis.
 Statutes, limits the amount of additional compensation that full-time employees of one UW institution may earn during the same year from another UW institution.

-For purposes of this paper, financial transactions between UW institutions are divided into seven broad categories.
+For purposes of this paper, financial transactions between UW institutions are divided into six broad categories.

 Category A Payments for personal services involving an individual with a concurrent appointment at another UW institution.

 Category B Transfers of extramural funds from one UW System institution to another.

 Category C Budget reallocations between UW institutions.

 (Category D was made obsolete and removed due to UW Restructuring.)

 Category E Payments for specialized or technical services and/or materials received from another UW institution.